What Scrolling on Social Media Hasn’t Given You

 Read this post on how discomfort in therapy can be part of growth—not a sign you’re doing it wrong.

-I provide therapy to clients throughout New York via secure telehealth.
-Based in Brooklyn, I work with individuals, couples, and groups who are ready to explore what’s beneath the surface.
+I provide secure telehealth therapy to clients throughout New York, Idaho, Vermont, and Florida, and see clients in person at my Brooklyn office on Mondays.
+I work with individuals, couples, families, and groups who are ready to explore what’s beneath the surface.

 -